 The Divine Tragedy

 In the book of Acts, a story is told about a man named Ananias who sold his farm to donate the money to the cause of the apostles.
 Unfortunately for Ananias, he decided to keep a portion of the proceeds for himself and his family.
 Bringing his gift before Peter and setting it at his feet, the apostle could somehow tell that not all of the money was there.
-Though it was by any other standard a remarkable gesture, Peter scolded Ananias for not being completely selfless in the course of his remarkable generosity.
-Ananias immediately fell down dead, killed by an act of god.
+Though it was by any other standard a remarkable gesture, Peter scolded Ananias for not being completely selfless in the midst of remarkable generosity.
+Ananias fell down dead, killed by an act of god.

 At the conclusion of a Communist party conference held in the Moscow district in Soviet-era Russia, a tribute was called to Joseph Stalin.
 As expected, all in attendance rose to their feet and began applauding.
 The minutes of clapping began to tick by.
 First two, then three, then four and five.
 Though attendees' hands and arms were tiring, no one wanted to be the first to stop—it would have shown disloyalty.
 In what must have been an extraordinary scene, then, the clapping is said to have simply continued—six, seven, eight, nine, and ten minutes.
 Finally, at the eleven-minute mark, a paper factory director could take no more and sat down.
 With relief, so too did everyone else in the room.
 Arrested that night and processed for removal to the gulags, the man’s interrogator gave the cold reminder that one should never be the first to stop clapping.

 To the extent that the concept of divinity calls for something higher, these depictions reveal how far short of the mark religions have ended up with their understandings of god.